fmedioni/SmartLists-Samples/README.md

 In this repository, you will find several predefined Smart Lists covering all the use cases of the component.

+## Scratch Org Setup
+All you need is a basic configuration for your scratch org to run these samples.
+However, upon creating your scratch org, and prior to deploying this metadata, you'll need to install the Smart Lists package to deploy the metadata.

+With your configuration set to your scratch org (`sf config set target-org=`), or by appending your scratch org alias to the `--target-org` flag (and adding this to the command below), you can use this command to install the package:

+`sf package install --package SmartLists -w 10 --no-prompt`

 ## SLHomeLeads: List of Leads

 This list includes: